A5245/remill/README.md

 Remill focuses on accurately lifting instructions.
 It is meant to be used as a library for other tools, e.g. [McSema](https://github.com/lifting-bits/mcsema).

+## Notice

+unreachable function only support on arm32.

 ## Build Status

 [![Build Status](https://img.shields.io/github/workflow/status/lifting-bits/remill/CI/master)](https://github.com/lifting-bits/remill/actions?query=workflow%3ACI)